asitjain16/mlops-artifact-pipeline/README.md

 This repository contains a complete ML Ops pipeline for digit classification using Logistic Regression, implemented with GitHub Actions for continuous integration and deployment.

+**Multi-Job Inference Pipeline Active** - This branch contains the complete inference pipeline with job dependencies.

 ## Project Structure

 ```